andngaaaa-g/Multimodal_AI_Glaucoma/README.md

 # Multimodal_AI_Glaucoma
-a MultiModal_AI_Glaucoma model to predict whether the combination of parameter data and images will predict a status of glaucoma (GL), glaucoma suspect (GLS), or healthy eye (HC) status
+a MultiModal_AI_Glaucoma model to predict whether the combination of parameter data and images will predict a status of glaucoma (GL), glaucoma suspect (GLS), or healthy eye (HC) status.
-There are two models within this repository:
+Both models in this repository use the same data mediums and also use the same supporting files.
+The difference in the two models codes are how the models are trained and how the data is relatviely split.

 1st model instructions:
-The first model is a train test split model that seperates the data into 80% training, 10% validation and 10% testing To run the first model's code, copy and paste these commands into terminal: cd Desktop cd F1
+The first model is a train test split model that seperates the data into 80% training, 10% validation and 10% testing.
+To run the first model's code, copy and paste these commands into terminal: cd Desktop cd F1